lock3/wg21/paper.md

 Here, the warning function returns a stream pinned to the location of the declaration.

-User-defined diagnostics should not be usable in non-constexpr code.
+User-defined diagnostics should not be usable in non-`constexpr` code.
-Even in constexpr functions, we would have to ensure the diagnostic does not "leak into runtime".
+Even in `constexpr` functions, we would have to ensure the diagnostic does not "leak into runtime".
 This is also true for compile-time tracing (Section [](#io.trace)).